 Mango dressing made with bottled mango syrup, lime juice (from home grown limes), mustard (homemade as well) olive oil, salt, pepper and a bit of ginger.

-- ½ c. of cubed corned beef (homemade or store bought but definitely not the canned variety)
+- 1/2 cup corned beef (homemade or store bought but definitely not the canned variety), cubed

-- 2 to 3 c. of salad vegetables (I used lettuce, bell peppers, cucumber and tomatoes), cut according to desired size and shape
+- 2 to 3 cups salad vegetables (I used lettuce, bell peppers, cucumber and tomatoes), cut according to desired size and shape

-- 2 tbsps. of mango syrup (you can also dilute jam in hot water of you don’t have mango syrup)
+- 2 tablespoons mango syrup (you can also dilute jam in hot water of you don’t have mango syrup)

 - juice of half of a lime